Intelligent-CAT-Lab/AlphaTrans/README.md

 You can use `project_name=commons-cli`, `temperature=0.0`, and `model=gpt-4o-2024-11-20` as an example.

 ## Project Reduction, Program Transformation and Test Decomposition
-In this section, we provide the steps on how to get rid of third-party libraries from original projects.
+In this section, we provide the steps on how to get rid of third-party libraries from original projects, transform programs and perform test decomposition.

 ### 1. Project Reduction